These projects will

 This 2000m2 site sits directly next to the thriving Victoria on the River precinct, and is a key connection between the central city and the Waikato River.
 We've created a preliminary design concept to show potential partners our desired outcomes including underground parking, retail, hospitality and commercial spaces, and residential apartments.

 To support the development of the Waikato Regional Theatre, Embassy Park will be closed through to early 2024.
-We're taking this opportunity to redevelop the park so when it reopens with the theatre visitors will be treated to a new-look Embassy Park.
+We're taking this opportunity to redevelop the park so when it reopens with the theatre visitors the park will be treated to a new-look.

 Upgrades to the park will further develop a sense of local identity and character, creating a place that is engaging to spend time in and caters to the needs of all people.

 We’re putting the Waikato River at the heart of our city by developing Ferrybank as a home for hospitality, recreation, and commercial activities that are connected to the Te Awa River Ride.